drnsmith/Histopathology-AI-BreastCancer/README.md

   - **Specificity**: 99.60%

 ### **3. Feature Extraction**
-- Repurposed the best-performing models to extract embeddings from intermediate layers.
+- Re-purposed the best-performing models to extract embeddings from intermediate layers.
 - Captured complex image details to support statistical and clustering analyses.

 ### **4. Clustering and Visualization**
 - Performed hierarchical clustering on extracted features.
-- Visualized clusters using dendrograms and PCA scatter plots.
+- Visualised clusters using dendrograms and PCA scatter plots.

 ### **5. Statistical Analysis**
 - Conducted statistical tests (t-tests, ANOVA) to rank features by their discriminative power.
 - Identified clusters and correlated features with class labels (benign vs. malignant).

 ### **6. Explainability**
-- Applied **Grad-CAM** to visualize regions of images influencing predictions.
+- Applied **Grad-CAM** to visualise regions of images influencing predictions.
 - Used **LIME** to explain the contribution of individual features to model decisions.

 ---